20 Best Movies of 2002

 2. 25th Hour

-Spike Lee’s best film since ‘Do the Right Thing’, ’25th Hour’ is more than just a tribute to New York City — Lee’s home — post 9/11 attacks.
+Spike Lee’s best film since ‘Do the Right Thing,’’25th Hour’ is more than just a tribute to New York City — Lee’s home — post 9/11 attacks.
 Smart, restrained and atmospheric, it is a film about how “fear” is an integral part of everyone’s life and how it also drives and influences the decision-making of a person.
-The open-ended climax takes the film to even a higher level of artistry.
+The open-ended climax takes the film to an even higher level of artistry.
 I am aware of the fact that it has featured in a few “best of the 21st century” lists, but still ’25th Hour’ deserves much more praise than it has received.

 Read More: Best Movies of the 1970s